When the SIM arrives, how do I activate my new Vaya service?

 - No content :

 Optus, Telstra and OVO Mobile all offer content as part of their plans.
 Vaya don’t.
 For most people, content is a nice to have additional feature.
 However, if you have streamed audio or want to watch videos on your phone, you might like to consider a plan from one of those companies.

 - They don’t have an app :

 It’s one thing to have a reputation for customer service which is not up to scratch.
 It’s quite another not to have the facilities customers need to be able to service themselves.
 Having a customer service app is table stakes these days for phone companies.
-Bad versions of self service apps have been around 5 years or more.
-Good apps have been in market for 3.
-Apps help you manage critical functions like how much data you are using.
-Vaya do have a self service online portal, as all the phone companies now do.
+Bad versions of self-service apps have been around 5 years or more.
+Good apps have been in the market for 3.
+Apps help you manage critical functions such as how much data you are using.
+Vaya do have a self-service online portal, as all the phone companies now do.
 They should also release an app.

 - They only do postpaid :

 Vaya only offer postpaid plans.
 Their big brother company, Amaysim, provide both prepaid and postpaid options for each of their plans.
 Having the choice is clearly preferable, especially since, as we’ve seen, some data overage charges still apply – which is easier to manage on a prepaid service.